richmahn/en_tn/1co/front/intro.md

 The scriptures use such words to indicate any one of various ideas.
 For this reason, it is often difficult for translators to represent them well in their versions.
 In translating into English, 1 Corinthians ULB uses the following principles:

-* Sometimes the context mainly implies moral holiness.
-Especially important for understanding the gospel is the use of "hagios" to express the fact that God views Christians as sinless because they are united to Jesus Christ.
-Another use of "hagios" is to express the idea that God is perfect and faultless.
-A third use is to express the idea that Christians are to conduct themselves in a blameless, faultless manner in life.
+* Sometimes its meaning in a passage imples moral holiness.
+Especially important for understanding the gospel is the the fact that God considers Christians to be sinless because they are united to Jesus Christ.
+Another related fact is that God is perfect and faultless.
+A third fact is that Christians are to conduct themselves in a blameless, faultless manner in life.
 In these cases, the ULB uses "holy," "holy God," "holy ones," or "holy people."
 (See: 1:2)
-* Sometimes the context mainly indicates a simple reference to Christians without implying any particular role filled by them.
+* Sometimes its meaning in a passage indicates a simple reference to Christians without implying any particular role filled by them.
 In these cases, the ULB uses "believer" or "believers."
 (See: 6:1, 2; 14:33; 16:1, 15)
-* Sometimes the context mainly implies the idea of someone or something set apart for God alone.
+* Sometimes its meaning in the passage implies the idea of someone or something set apart for God alone.
 In these cases, the ULB uses "set apart," "dedicated to," or "reserved for."
 (See: 1:2; 3:17; 6:11; 7:14, 34)

 As translators think about how to represent these ideas in their own versions, they will often be helped by the choices made in the ULB.
 #### What is the meaning of "flesh?" ####

-Paul frequently uses the terms "flesh" or "fleshly" to refer to Christians who follow their own sinful desires.
+Paul frequently uses the terms "flesh" or "fleshly" to refer to Christians who do the sinful things they desire to do.
 Despite the imagery, it is not the physical world which is evil.
-Paul also describes Christians who live righteously as "spiritual" people because they follow the guidance of the Holy Spirit.
+Paul also describes Christians who live righteously as "spiritual" people because they do what the Holy Spirit teaches them to do.
 (See: [[rc://en/tw/dict/bible/kt/flesh]], [[rc://en/tw/dict/bible/kt/righteous]] and [[rc://en/tw/dict/bible/kt/spirit]])

 #### What does Paul mean by the expression "in Christ," "in the Lord," etc.? ####

 This kind of expression occurs in 1:2, 30, 31; 3:1; 4:10, 15, 17; 6:11, 19; 7:22; 9:1, 2; 11:11, 25; 12:3, 9, 13, 18, 25; 14:16; 15:18, 19, 22, 31, 58; 16:19, 24.
-Paul means in general to express the idea of very close union with Christ and the believers.
-At the same time, he often intends to signal other kinds of relationships.
-See, for example, "those who have been dedicated in Christ Jesus" (1:2), where Paul specifically signals that Christian believers have been set apart or "dedicated" to Christ.
+Paul meant in general to express the idea of very close union with Christ and the believers.
+At the same time, he often intended other meanings as well.
+See, for example, "those who have been dedicated in Christ Jesus" (1:2), where Paul specifically meant that Christian believers have been set apart or "dedicated" to Christ.

 Please see the introduction to the Book of Romans for more details about this kind of expression.

 #### What are the major issues in the text of the Book of 1 Corinthians? ####

-The text of some English translations do not agree concerning what to include.
-This is because of the discovery of manuscripts that many believe are more accurate.
-The follow are the most significant issues in the Book of 1 Corinthians:
+The following are the most significant textual issues in the 1 Corinthians:

 * "and in your spirit, which are God's."
 (6:20) Some older versions read in this way, although the best copies do not have this reading.
 * "I did this even though I was not under the law myself."
 (9:20) The ULB and UDB read in this way.
 However, some older versions leave this passage out.